Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models: Study Design

 \subsection{Tasks}

-To comprehensively understand the effectiveness of selected uncertainty estimation methods, we select a set of diverse and challenging tasks as a benchmark (Table.~\ref{tab:tasks}).
+To comprehensively understand the effectiveness of selected uncertainty estimation methods, we selected a set of diverse and challenging tasks as a benchmark (Table.~\ref{tab:tasks}).
 Specifically, our evaluation covers four NLP tasks from three different domains (i.e., question answering, text summarization, and machine translation).
 Furthermore, our evaluation also includes two different code-generation tasks.
-Below we introduce different domains' tasks.
+Below, we introduce the tasks of different domains.

-{ \textbf{Question Answering (QA)}} requires an LLM with capabilities of understanding users' intentions, extracting learned knowledge, and organizing the responses.
-In this study, we select two different benchmarks for QA: \textit{Eli5-category}~\cite{eli5-category} and \textit{Wiki-QA}~\cite{yang-etal-2015-wikiqa}. \textit{Eli5-category} is a collection of 5,411 questions and answers gathered by and {obtained from pushshift.io}. \textit{Wiki-QA} is a collection of questions extracted from \textit{Bing} query logs with Wikipedia summaries as answers.
-We select 243 instances after the de-duplication and removal of questions without answers.
+{ \textbf{Question Answering (QA)}} requires an LLM with the capability of understanding users' intentions, extracting learned knowledge, and organizing responses.
+In this study, we selected two different benchmarks for QA: \textit{Eli5-category}~\cite{eli5-category} and \textit{Wiki-QA}~\cite{yang-etal-2015-wikiqa}. \textit{Eli5-category} is a collection of 5,411 questions and answers gathered by and {obtained from pushshift.io}. \textit{Wiki-QA} is a collection of questions extracted from \textit{Bing} query logs with Wikipedia summaries as answers.
+We selected 243 instances after the de-duplication and removal of questions without answers.

 { \textbf{Text Summarization}} aims to condense a long text into a concise short summary.
 Different from QA, text summarization focuses on benchmarking an LLM's capabilities of extracting critical information from a long paragraph of text.
-We use CNN/Daily Mail dataset~\cite{nallapati2016abstractive} as the benchmark for text summarization.
+We use the CNN/Daily Mail dataset~\cite{nallapati2016abstractive} as the benchmark for text summarization.
 It comprises 11,490 news articles from CNN and the Daily Mail, with summaries obtained through the concatenation of highlighted sentences as composed by the original authors.
 Note that during the evaluation, we add a prompt {\ttfamily TL;DR} after the input text to enable an LLM's in-context learning ability for summarization~\cite{radford2019language}.

 { \textbf{Machine Translation}} is another fundamental task to benchmark language models.
-In this study, we use WMT 2014 dataset~\cite{bojar-etal-2014-findings}, including 3,003 pairs of French-English transcripts, to evaluate LLMs.
+In this study, we use the WMT 2014 dataset~\cite{bojar-etal-2014-findings}, including 3,003 pairs of French-English transcripts, to evaluate LLMs.
 Similar to text summarization, {We used the prompt template from the GPT-3 paper~\cite{brown2020language}, where a random example translation is presented in the input for in-context learning.}